 Ceramic vase

-A simple glass or ceramic vase is an essential element of wabi-sabi décor.
+A simple glass or ceramic vase is an essential element of any wabi-sabi décor.
 Unlike lush, baroque bouquets, the wabi-sabi aesthetic values simplicity and open space.

 Handmade Paper Notebook with a Raw Cover